tangshuang/fods/README.md

 const data = await request(SomeSource, 123); // without any affect to the store
 ```

+Request stream will return a Promise resolved when the `end` event be triggered.

 **isTypeOf**

 Check whether the given object is type of a usable type.